tylermercer/markup-as-js/README.md

-# markup-as-ts
+# markup-as-js
-A TypeScript library that provides Flutter-like functions for creating DOM nodes
+A library that provides simple functions for creating DOM nodes, inspired by Flutter.